 The SIA will be informed by a comprehensive community engagement program and be prepared in accordance with the Department of Planning and Environment (DPE) SIA Guideline and Undertaking Engagement Guidelines for State Significant Projects.

 Cadia has commissioned Umwelt Environmental and Social Consultants to assist with the preparation of the EIS and SIA.

 The EIS will describe the key features of the CCOP and assesses the potential environmental and social impacts during both its construction and operation.
 The EIS document will also make recommendations on ways to manage and minimise potential impacts from the proposed project.

-The EIS will cover topics such as social impact, economic impacts, air quality, noise, vibration, traffic, surface and groundwater, Aboriginal and non-Aboriginal heritage, soils and agriculture and biodiversity impacts amongst others.
+The EIS will cover topics such as social impact, economic impacts, visual impacts, air quality, noise, vibration, traffic, surface and groundwater, Aboriginal and non-Aboriginal heritage, soils and agriculture and biodiversity impacts amongst others.

 Where we are up to now